 If we are to take this posting as a gauge of how blacks prefer to depict themselves, it seems as though they are seen as either drunk or womanizing.
 Great way to bash those racist stereotypes!

-“Cook’s Tour of High Fidelity” is really a “sound check” record, or maybe even a sound effects record.
+“Cook’s Tour of High Fidelity” is really a “sound check” record, or maybe even a sound effects record for sorry individuals.

 The guy in the picture is clearly more interested in that reel-to-reel tape deck he has there than the chick in the polka dot bikini.
 This can only create tension here, since all the lady now has for company is the puppet in her hand.